 Click here to check out Mosaic’s website and order your blanket.

 This is one of the best selling weighted blankets on Amazon.
 The price varies depending on what size of blanket you get of which they have MANY options.

 YnM blankets are made with a breathable fabric so you won’t get all sweaty and are designed for optimal, even weight distribution.
 They even come with a three-year service warranty in case your blanket needs any mending.
 (Don’t want those glass beads getting out.)

-Here’s another top-rated blanket that has some nifty science going on with it.
+Here’s another top-rated blanket with some pretty cool technology.
 It comes with two duvet covers: one for heat and one for cooling.
-They boast a 10-point locking system to distribute weight evenly throughout the blanket and offer a 365 day money back guarantee.
+They boast a 10-point locking system to distribute weight evenly throughout the blanket and offer a 365-day money-back guarantee.

 Click here to visit their page on Amazon to get more information and view their video testimonials.